 You can search all the positive selection requests that are shown in the Incidents page using the search bar.
+The incidents in the search results will be sorted based on their relevance to the search text.

 You can search by the following details: